 The change, which Magic Leap confirmed on its blog shortly after notifying employees, is a stunning outcome for what used to be one of the most hyped startups in tech.
 Magic Leap recently laid off roughly 1,000 employees, or more than half its workforce, after its AR headset capable of overlaying virtual objects onto the real world failed to catch on with consumers.

 Burdened down with an expensive headset and only hints of a future consumer version, Magic Leap shed nearly a thousand employees and shifted its focus to enterprise.
-A number of partners were announced including, Across Realities, Arvizio, Eon Reality, Immersion Analytics, Immersiv, Nomtek, PTC, RoOomy, Spatial, Taqtile, Verses, and VIM.
+Several partners were announced including, Across Realities, Arvizio, Eon Reality, Immersion Analytics, Immersiv, Nomtek, PTC, RoOomy, Spatial, Taqtile, Verses, and VIM.

 Except for one small caveat.